Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 (_snld3d) > pip install --no-deps -e .
 ```

-## Example
+## Examples

-A short example is provided in the `examples` folder, named `basic.py`.
-Some
+### Prerequisites

-plots are generated which requires the `matplotlib` library.
-To install it,
+Examples are provided in the `examples` folder.
+As plots are generated in the
-type:
+examples, the `matplotlib` library is also required.
+To install it, type:

 ```
 (_snld3d) > conda install -y matplotlib
 ```

-The example generates a report in [Pandoc][5] markdown format.
-This report
+The examples generate reports in [Pandoc][5] markdown format.
+These reports
 can be optionally converted to Word format if the `pypandoc` package is
 installed.
 To install it, type: